roshan076/My-Portfolio/Web-Design/README.md

 ### 10. fCC Cat Painting
 The [`fCC-Cat-Painting`](./10.fCC-Cat-Painting/index.html) folder contains a project that presents a graphical illustration of a cat's face using HTML and CSS.
 This exercise focuses on manipulating shapes, colors, and CSS pseudo-elements to create a realistic cat face, including eyes, nose, whiskers, and ears, demonstrating layout control and creative use of CSS properties.

+### 11. Piano
+The [`Piano`](./11.Piano/index.html) project is a responsive web design exercise from freeCodeCamp, featuring a piano layout with white and black keys.
+The design includes a freeCodeCamp logo and adjusts for different screen sizes, ensuring a smooth experience across devices.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.